 Smoking, Drinking, Drugs: How do both of you feel about smoking, drinking, and drug use?
 How much is too much?

 - Entertaining: How often do you or your roommate plan to throw parties or invite friends to visit?

 Consider creating a roommate agreement, a document that helps you determine how you’ll handle the issues that can complicate sharing an apartment with someone else.
-Your roommate agreement doesn’t have to be quite as detailed as Sheldon and Leonard’s in “The Big Bang Theory” but should cover issues such as rent payments, utility costs, room assignments, moving out prematurely, dispute resolutions, guests, pets, noise levels, cooking and cleaning.
+Your agreement should cover rent payments, utility costs, room assignments, moving out prematurely, dispute resolutions, guests, pets, noise levels, cooking, and cleaning.
 Keep in mind that roommate agreements aren’t legally binding, except in the case of financial matters, according to NOLO.